 - Learning the decision sooner helps planning for the future and reduces the mystery of the process if admitted.

-- If the applicant is from an over-represented group (an Indian male working in banking, for example), his candidacy faces less competition and will be considered at a time when more spots are available in the incoming class.
+- If the applicant is from an over-represented group (an Indian male working in tech, for example), his candidacy faces less competition and will be considered at a time when more spots are available in the incoming class.

 Advantages of Round 2:

 - Your first application is unlikely to be your best application, due to the learning curve of the admissions process.
 The more you work on your applications, the more effective you will be.